AhmetCanSolak/rhabditidae-image-classifier-tensorflow/README.md

 2. Run the classifier script to label the image. `python /tf_files/classifier.py <path_to_image>`

-## Do you have other categories to recognize?
+## Do you have additional categories to recognize?

 1. Open a new folder under rhabditidae folder with name of the category you want to add.